Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Buying a smartwatch for a child, especially younger ones can feel overwhelming.
 To create our guide, we focused on the following key features — durability, OS compatibility, functionality, parental controls, battery life, ease of use, and safety.
 All of our picks that supported notifications or text and call support work with both Apple and Android devices.
 However, we did note that some watches don’t work on all cellular networks.
 This was especially true for people relying on Verizon and Sprint networks.

 Durability is a key feature since children aren’t necessarily known for being gentle with items.
 For the most part, our recommendations were more focused on watches designed for younger users.
 So, you saw more oversized watch designs and rounded corners that enhanced durability.
 But we also looked at functionality.
 For watches aimed towards younger users, we saw standalone devices with streamlined interfaces and limited activities such as extra games that made it easier for kids to navigate through the screens and access functions.
 For watches designed for older people, they featured navigation and functionality similar to what you would expect when shopping for a watch for an adult, like a physical activity monitor and notifications.
+Additionally, you can check out our guide on the top smartwatches that let you text to communicate easily with your child.

 Parental controls are a critical feature that is usually included with smartwatches that allow children to make phone calls or send messages — even if only within an internal ecosystem like Fitbit.
 We didn’t find parental controls on watches that lacked phone and messaging features.
 Parental controls ranged from limiting contact lists to robust tracking systems, stealth audio monitoring, and zone creation with alerts.
 Along the same lines, safety features for watches that support calls and text almost always include an SOS emergency call option that allows a child to instantly call a pre-programmed contact with the touch of one button.